apache/airflow/clients/python/README.md

 Note that you will need to pass credentials data.

-For e.g., here is how to pause a DAG with [curl](https://curl.haxx.se/), when basic authorization is used:
+For e.g., here is how to pause a Dag with [curl](https://curl.haxx.se/), when basic authorization is used:

 ```bash
 curl -X PATCH 'https://example.com/api/v1/dags/{dag_id}?update_mask=is_paused' \\